 The Development Team was successful in gaining broad neighborhood support for the redevelopment of the site into a new mixed-income, mixed-use property to preserve the affordability for the original tenants and double the affordable housing units by using the market strength of the site to internally subsidize.
 The project plans were approved by the Historic Preservation Review Board and a Planned Unit Development was secured to increase the allowable density on the site for a maximum of 403 units.

 At Portner Flats, the joint venture team obtained a Pass-through for the Section 8 Contract for the original residents to assure affordability for the residents while they were off-site during construction and upon their return.
 In addition, the team obtained HUD approval to extend the Section 8 contract for 20 years.
 Residents were provided supportive services during their temporary off-site relocation and moving assistance.

-The redevelopment of the site began in July 2016 first with the construction of Portner Flats, and immediately following with the commencement of construction of the 288 unit, market rate building at 1441 U Street market rate building with ground floor retail, which is expected to be delivered in the Fall of 2018.
+The redevelopment of the site began in July 2016 first with the construction of Portner Flats, immediately followed by the construction of the 288 unit, market rate building, Sonnet at 1441 U Street which includes ground floor retail space.

 Learn more at: portnerflats.com